 However what India would need to watch out for is the manner in which the ISI would use the Taliban to its advantage.

 In the recent terror strikes to have hit Afghanistan, there were clear cut signs of a Lashkar-e-Tayiba interference.
 The ISI had approved support of the Lashkar-e-Tayiba to the Taliban.

-The Lashkar-e-Tayiba has been providing both manpower and arms to the Taliban.
+The Lashkar-e-Tayiba has been providing both manpower and arms

 The concern is that both the Lashkar-e-Tayiba and the Taliban had an anti India or hate India strategy.

 India would need to enhance its support to the Afghanistan government so that the Taliban is kept at bay and is rendered useless in the days to come.

 Stability is crucial for both India and Afghanistan: